-Working with the Head of Policy and Profile, this post will be responsible for the ensuring that LCN maintains Law Centres' public profile and develops new material, activities and platforms to be used in its external communications.
-This role will monitor new and emerging media platforms that will assist the public to understand the role of Law Centres and the services they provide.
+Working with the Head of Policy and Profile, this post will be responsible for the ensuring that LCN maintains Law Centres' public profile and reputation and develops new material, activities and platforms to be used in its external communications.
+This role will also assist the public to understand the role of Law Centres and the services they provide.